Living in the UK

 There are multiple international airports throughout the UK, and many within easy reach of Lincoln:

-- East Midlands (EMA) and Birmingham (BHX) airports are less than 2 hours’ drive from Lincoln.
+- East Midlands (EMA) and Birmingham (BHX) airports are less than 2 hours’ by car.

-- Manchester (MAN) and London Luton (LTN) airports are around 2 hours 20 minutes’ drive from Lincoln.
+- Manchester (MAN) and London Luton (LTN) airports are around 2 hours 20 minutes’ by car.

-- Humberside International Airport (HUY) is 45 minutes’ drive from Lincoln.
+- Humberside International Airport (HUY) is 45 minutes’ by car.
 This small airport has regular services to Amsterdam and Aberdeen.